 Pop That Corkage: A Cross-country BYO Roundup

-[I know, I know, my third post in a row about drinking large on a small budget.
+(I know, I know, this is my third post in a row about drinking large on a small budget.
 I assure you I don't have a problem, I just had to ride the wave and wrap up the trifecta.
-Now read on so you too can drink wisely, you lush!]
+Now read on so you too can drink wisely, you lush!)

 Following is a roundup of lists of restaurants across the country (with a couple in Canada and the United Kingdom for good measure) of restaurants that allow you to bring your own wine, complete with corkage fees.

-About's BYOB Restaurants in the Greater Pittsburgh Area - A sortable list of spots with a corkage of 3 dollars or less.
+About's BYOB Restaurants in the Greater Pittsburgh Area is a short list of spots with a corkage of $3 or less.

-Bring Your Own Bottle Directory - From a UK wine expert.
+Here's an extensive Bring Your Own Bottle Directory from a UK wine expert.

 So, drink wisely, and I'll end this with a toast: May you always have old wine, old friends, and young cares.

 Disclaimer: The links and mentions on this site may be affiliate links.
 But they do not affect the actual opinions and recommendations of the authors.